 We summarise the self assessment rules and penalties for failing to comply with your obligations.
-If you live in the Warwickshire area we, at Select Accountants Ltd, can prepare your tax return on your behalf and advise you on payments that may need to be made to HMRC.
+If you live in the Leicestershire area we, at Select Accountants Ltd, can prepare your tax return on your behalf and advise you on payments that may need to be made to HMRC.

 Under the self assessment regime an individual is responsible for ensuring that their tax liability is calculated and any tax owing is paid on time.